Milton J. Little, Jr.

 Milton J. Little, Jr. became the first African-American president of United Way of Greater Atlanta, the second-largest in the national system, in July 2007.
 Altogether, Little has helped raise more than half a billion dollars for local community needs and priorities.
 Before joining United Way, he served as chief operating officer and interim president and CEO of the National Urban League.
 He graduated magna cum laude from Morehouse College with a B.A. in sociology and earned an M.A. in urban sociology and social policy from Columbia University.
 He is a member of many boards and advisory committees.
 Notable among them are the Center for Assessment and Policy Development, chair of the Southern Education Foundation, and as vice chair of the board of directors for Ways to Work.

-Little is a native New Yorker and is married to Traci Gibson Little.
+Little is a native New Yorker.
 He has two sons, Milton and Taylor, and three grandchildren: Joi, Miles and Langston.